tsetenl2/game_of_life/README.md

 To run the script, specify the size of n x n grid and number of iterations.
-For a 10 x 10 grid and 300 iterations run:
+The script will stop after the number of iterations specified or cells cease to update For a 10 x 10 grid and 300 iterations run:
 ```
 python game_of_life.py 10 300